-In Cetrimide Agar medium, the selective medium for Pseudomonas aeruginosa, colonies are Medium sized & irregular growth is observed due to the swarming of the bacterium.
+In the Cetrimide Agar medium, the selective medium for Pseudomonas aeruginosa, colonies are Medium-sized & irregular growth is observed due to the swarming of the bacterium.
 The pigment production is enhanced and diffused in the medium imparting characteristic greenish-blue coloration to the medium.

 PIGMENT PRODUCTION IN THE CULTURE OF PSEUDOMONAS AERUGINOSA

 In the culture medium, P. aeruginosa produces mainly 4 types of pigments which diffuse out into the surrounding medium and imparts a characteristic color to the medium indicating the suspected growth of Pseudomonas aeruginosa.
 These are described as below:

 Of the 4 types of Pigments, only the Pyocyanin is important from the diagnostic point of view as Pyocyanin is the only pigment that is not produced by any other species of Pseudomonas but only by the Pseudomonas aeruginosa imparting characteristic color to the medium representing Pseudomonas aeruginosa growth in the medium.

 That’s all about the Morphology & Culture characteristics of Pseudomonas aeruginosa